 Day 5: Friday, September 21, 2018.
 Mississauga, Ontario to Montreal, Quebec.

 Situated in the old city, the hotel was correspondingly old.
 Our room was small with a bathroom featuring a round shower, 90-degree walls on two sides, and just big enough to fit your body.
 The bathroom contained a small hand basin and toilet.
 Our double bed had one terrible feature.
-The mattress squeaked each time one of us turned and worse yet if you had to get out of bed in the night for a bathroom break, you did wake your spouse.
-The hotel served our purpose, and conveniently located to tour the old city.
+The mattress squeaked each time one of us turned, and worse yet if you had to get out of bed in the night for a bathroom break, you did wake your spouse.
+The hotel served our purpose and was conveniently located to tour the old city.

 We arrived late in the afternoon, took a walk around the local area, and decided to have dinner at the Taiwanese restaurant in the hotel.
 This day we elected to have an early night.